lucky-S88/Obatku/README.md

 # Obatku: A Symptom-Based Drug Recommendation Website Using a Pretrained Model
-A program designed to diagnose our symptoms and drug recommendation
+A program designed to diagnose our symptoms and drug recommendation created for Computational Biology Final Project

 Created by:
 ➜ Chen Wen Qi